Skip to Content

 Spark plugs

-Check Plug Type – I never assume the plug type I remove is the correct type; I go and check in the operating manual.
+Check Plug Type – I never assume the plug type I remove is correct; check the plug code in the operating manual.

 Cleaning Snow Blower Spark Plug